Climate Open House

 Experience Acapellies performing their powerful concert WildSong, which looks at how different countries and cultures see themselves in relation to their natural environment; listen to actor Paul Ready perform a monologue called Little Animals about what we have lost, what we have forgotten and the ever-present chance to write ourselves a new story; learn practical solutions to live greener, healthier, and more connected lives at Greener and Cleaner Bromley’s sustainability hub, plus many more acts and activities to be announced.

 By being part of our Climate Open House, you’re also in with a chance of treading the boards of the Globe Theatre stage.
-Hosted and curated by the award-winning Letters to the Earth, an organisation working to transform humanity’s relationship with nature, we will invite people up onto stage to read out letters they’ve written on the day, inspired by the provocation of sending a message from or to the earth.
-Whether you’re inspired by Shakespeare, the world around us, nature, or all these things, our stage becomes your space to speak.
+Hosted and curated by the award-winning Letters to the Earth, this unique experience will run throughout the day, alongside guest appearances, readings and climate-focused storytelling, all celebrating our relationship with nature.
+Visitors may have the opportunity to read a letter inspired by the idea of sending a message from or to the Earth or perform a short piece of Shakespeare inspired by the natural world.

 DETAILS